DrK-Lo/lotterhoslabprotocols/molecprot_dnaextractionomega.md

 ## Reagents and Consumables
- * Gloves - wear gloves to handle **all** extraction materials.
+Locate/confirm equipment:
- * Squirt bottle 10% bleach (for sterilizing the bench top)
+- [x] Gloves - wear gloves to handle **all** extraction materials.
- * Squirt bottle 70-90% EtOH (for sterilizing the bench top)
+- [x] 10% bleach squirt bottle (for sterilizing the bench top)
- * Razor blades (for cutting up tissue)
+- [x] 70-90 % EtOH squirt bottle (for sterilizing the bench top)
- * Forceps (for handling the tissue)
+- [x] Razor blades (for cutting tissue)
- * 90% EtOH in a beaker (for sterilizing blades and forceps)
+- [x] Forceps (for handling the tissue)
- * Lighter (for sterilizing blades and forceps)
+- [x] Lighter (for sterilizing blades and forceps)
- * Weigh paper
+- [x] Weigh paper
- * Kimwipes
+- [x] Kimwipes
- * Calibrated pipettes
+- [x] Calibrated pipettes
- * Autoclaved or sterile/filtered pipette tips (10uL, 100 or 200uL, 1000uL) - sterile/filtered tips are preferred but check with lab manager before you use them.
+- [x] Autoclaved or sterile/filtered (preferred) pipette tips - sterile/filtered tips are preferred but check with lab manager before you use them.
- * Autoclaved 1.5 eppendorf tubes
+- [x] Autoclaved 1.5 eppendorf tubes
- * Tube racks (if using the individual spin columns)
+- [x] Tube racks (if using the individual spin columns)
- * Sharps container
+- [x] Sharps container
- * Trash bin
+- [x] Trash bin
- * 100% EtOH molecular grade (for purification if using individual spin columns)
+- [x] 90% molecular grade EtOH(for sterilizing blades and forceps)

-## Equipment
+- [x] 100% molecular grade EtOH in a beaker (for purification if using individual spin columns)
- * Micro-scale (need to be able to measure between 1 and 20 mg)
+- [x] Micro-scale (need to be able to measure between 1 and 20 mg)
- * Thermomixer (it has both single tube and plate attachments)
+- [x] Thermomixer - for the Omega kit, you will use setting #7: "TB Buffer DNA Digest".
+It has both single tube and plate attachments, stored in the drawer underneath the counter.
- * Vortexer
+- [x] Vortexer
- * Microcentrifuge (large centrifuge in Hughes lab needed for plate extractions)
+- [x] Microcentrifuge
- * Pipettes (10uL,20uL,200uL,1000uL)
+- [x] Pipettes (10 uL, 20 uL, 200 uL, 1000uL)

 ## Protocol